 Within medical, health and psychological accreditation polices for higher education the attempt to encourage the teaching of and be inclusive of 'diverse communities' in the curriculum has been argued to be a major breakthrough.
 Teaching tended to position heterosexuality and gender normativity-people conforming to social standards of what is 'appropriate' feminine and masculine behavior-as the primary context in which health and illness is viewed.
 The problem now seems to be homonormativity and teaching that promotes these views of sexuality and gender identity over others can create a pedagogical environment in which gender stereotypes and hetero and homonormativity prevails.
 The breadth of language of 'diverse communities' in the accreditation policies underpinning pedagogical practice on these programs paradoxically offers space for the inclusion of queer and non-binary genders, but it seems, is rarely utilized by educators.
 This is contentious for pedagogical practices and notions of diversity and inclusivity.
 Drawing on interviews with educators teaching on health programs in the UK, this paper explores the synchronizations and contentions of teaching queer and non-binary genders to health students in light of both structural and micro processes of inclusivity and erasures.
 Utilizing Freire's (2000) concept of 'limit situations' as both potentiality to and restraining dimensions of praxes and the Deleuzian and Guattarian (1987) notion of the rhizome, I will contextualize the educators dilemmas.
-This paper will also argue that erasure of queers and non-binary genders at this stage of students 'professionalization' may affect how queers and non-binary genders are understood in healthcare practice.
+This paper will also argue that erasure of queers and non-binary genders are understood in healthcare practice.